Eating disorder treatments

-Nutritional management is usually provided by a dietitian, and focuses on creating normal eating patterns.
+Nutritional management is usually provided by an eating disorder dietitian, and focuses on creating normal eating patterns.
 It aims to address fears about food and weight, as well as to offer support, nutritional advice, eating plans and motivation.

 Medications are often very effective when someone with an eating disorder has additional mental health problems, such as anxiety, depression and insomnia.
 These disorders commonly co-occur.
 Medications are often prescribed and monitored by a psychiatrist or a general practitioner and are most effective when used in conjunction with other treatment approaches.

 Due to the complex physical and mental nature of eating disorders, treatment often includes a range of qualified practitioners.
-Some of the people who may be involved in treating an eating disorder include:
+Some of the people who may be involved in your eating disorder treatment plan include:

 Remember that while these people are often involved in treating eating disorders, it doesn’t mean you will have all of them playing a role in your treatment.

 Checking in with your GP, psychiatrist or paediatrician is the first port of call to find out if you’re eligible for any Medicare rebates on a mental health care plan.
 Diagnosis by a GP and mental health practitioner l can also provide access to an evidence-based Medicare-funded Eating Disorder Plan .
 For more information about this, you can visit The Butterfly Foundation.

 There are four main ways of receiving treatment for an eating disorder, depending on the stage of illness.
 Some eating disorder treatments are more intensive than others, but all involve some interaction with health professionals.